moonrhythm/biomatic/README.md

 ```shell
 npm install
 ```
-This will install gulp, gulp-autoprefixer, gulp-rename, and gulp-sass to the project.
+This will install gulp, gulp-autoprefixer, gulp-rename, and gulp-sass.

 __Then use yarn or NPM run build script to build.__